Kvitekvist/Auriel-s-Dream/README.md

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once its launched there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to "Play" by selecting it in the dropdown box and then hitting the run button.
 ![image](https://github.com/Kvitekvist/Auriel-s-Dream/blob/master/images/run%20AD.jpg?raw=true)

-### Make the game brighter
-Run the ENB program from MO2.
-Then choose a preset that has the word "Brighter Nights" in it.
-If the game is still too dark for you, use the VrVIsion preset.

 ### Setup VRIK
 I made 2 videos for VRIK